The Lowest Ebb: Norman Thomas & America's Minor Parties in 1944

 An ordained Free Methodist minister, the 58-year-old Watson was confident that he would poll the largest popular vote for president in the party’s 75-year history, surpassing the 271,000 votes garnered by California's populist-leaning pioneer John Bidwell in 1892.
 One particularly witty columnist thought he might even have a fighting chance in 1944, not because of his charisma or personality, but because so "many citizens who wouldn't ordinarily vote a dry ticket remember so well that, during prohibition, whisky was easier to get."

 Watson, who campaigned more extensively in the Solid South than any other presidential aspirant that year, believed many southern voters were going to support the Republican and Prohibition tickets for the first time in their lives.
-“They are no longer slaves of tradition,” he said.
+“They are no longer slaves of tradition,” he asserted shortly after completing a ten-state swing through that region.

 With the determination of a prizefighter willing to take one brutal pounding after another in search of the elusive heavyweight crown, the tiny Socialist Labor Party also entered the ring that year.
 It was the fourteenth consecutive time that the doctrinaire SLP, throbbing to give birth to its long-awaited Socialist Industrial Union, had fielded its own ticket in a presidential election.